O365/python-o365/docs/source/usage/sharepoint.rst

 Sharepoint
 ==========
-Assuming an authenticated account, create a sharepoint instance, and connect to a sharepoint site.
+Assuming an authenticated account, create a Sharepoint instance, and connect to a Sharepoint site.

 .. code-block:: python

-    #Create sharepoint instance and connect to a site
+    #Create Sharepoint instance and connect to a site
     from O365 import Account
     acct = Account(('app_id', 'app_pw'))
     sp_site = acct.sharepoint().get_site('root', 'path/tosite')

-Common commands on :code:`sp_site` include :code:`.display_name`,
+Common commands for :code:`sp_site` include :code:`.display_name`,
 :code:`.get_document_library()`, :code:`.get_subsites()`, :code:`.get_lists()`,
 and :code:`.get_list_by_name('list_name')`.

 **Accessing Subsites**

-If a Sharepoint site contains subsites they can be returned as a list of sharepoint sites by the :code:`.get_subsites()` function.
+If a Sharepoint site contains subsites they can be returned as a list of Sharepoint sites by the :code:`.get_subsites()` function.

 .. code-block:: python